 Propane vs. Natural Gas vs. Heating Oil: Philadelphia Home Heating Fuel Comparison

-Families have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most popular choice in Philadelphia, used by 2,796,352 or 52% of residents.
-The next most popular primary heating fuel for Philadelphia families is Electricity, used by 1,447,260 homes (27%).
-The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Residences have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Philadelphia, used by 2,796,352 or 52% of residents.
+The 2nd most popular primary heating fuel for Philadelphia households is Electricity, used by 1,447,260 homes (27%).
+The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Philadelphia County Residential Primary Home Heating Fuel (in Number of Households)